EPPIcenter/moire/README.md

 # moire <img src="man/figures/logo.svg" align="right" alt=""/>

-`moire` is a package implementing an MCMC based approach to estimating complexity of infection and population allele frequencies from polyallelic genomics data.
+`moire` is a package implementing an MCMC based approach to estimating complexity of infection (COI), also sometimes referred to as multiplicity of infection (MOI), and population allele frequencies from polyallelic genomics data.

 ## Installation